Kerry says willing to take blame for U.S. foreign policy failures

 Republicans have been hammering the Obama administration's handling of foreign policy as weak and ineffectual, hoping to use the issue to make gains in the U.S. congressional elections in November.

-Critics also argue that a perception the administration's foreign policy is in disarray weakens the United States, making it harder for Washington to negotiate with Tehran over its nuclear program and to deter countries such as Russia and China from aggressive behavior toward their neighbors.
+Critics also argue that a perception the administration's foreign policy is in disarray weakens the United States, making it harder for Washington to negotiate with Tehran over its nuclear program and to deter countries such as Russia and China from aggressive behaviour toward their neighbours.

 Appearing before the panel, on which he served for 28 years, including as its chairman, Kerry seemed especially piqued by criticism from Senator John McCain, a fellow Vietnam War veteran with whom he worked closely to normalize relations with Hanoi.